quantumlib/Cirq/docs/gates.md

 The main requirements on the output of `_decompose_` methods are:

 1. DO NOT CREATE CYCLES.
-The `cirq.decompose` method will iterative decompose until it find values satisfying a `keep` predicate.
+The `cirq.decompose` method will iterative decompose until it finds values satisfying a `keep` predicate.
 Cycles cause it to enter an infinite loop.
-2. Head towards operations defined by cirq, because these operations have good decomposition methods that terminate in single-qubit and two-qubit gates that can be understood by essentially all code.
+2. Head towards operations defined by Cirq, because these operations have good decomposition methods that terminate in single-qubit and two qubit gates.
+These gates can be understood by the simulator, optimizers, and other code.
 3. All that matters is functional equivalence.
 Don't worry about staying within or reaching a particular gate set; it's too hard to predict what the caller will want.
 Gate-set-aware decomposition is useful, but *this is not the protocol that does that*.
+Gate-set-aware decomposition may be added in the future, but doesn't exist within Cirq at the moment.

 For example, `cirq.CCZ` decomposes into a series of `cirq.CNOT` and `cirq.T` operations.
 This allows code that doesn't understand three-qubit operation to work with `cirq.CCZ`; by decomposing it into operations they do understand.
 As another example, `cirq.TOFFOLI` decomposes into a `cirq.H` followed by a `cirq.CCZ` followed by a `cirq.H`.
 Although the output contains a three qubit operation (the CCZ), that operation can be decomposed into two qubit and one qubit operations.
-So code that doesn't understand three qubit operations can deal with Toffolis by decomposing it, and then decomposing the CCZ from the decomposition.
+So code that doesn't understand three qubit operations can deal with Toffolis by decomposing them, and then decomposing the CCZs that result from the initial decomposition.

-In general, code is expected to recursively decompose unknown operations until the code either hits operations it understands or hits a dead end where no more decomposition is possible.
+In general, decomposition-aware code consuming operations is expected to recursively decompose unknown operations until the code either hits operations it understands or hits a dead end where no more decomposition is possible.
 The `cirq.decompose` method implements logic for performing exactly this kind of recursive decomposition.
 Callers specify a `keep` predicate, and optionally specify intercepting and fallback decomposers, and then `cirq.decompose` will repeatedly decompose whatever operations it was given until the operations satisfy the given `keep`.
 If `cirq.decompose` hits a dead end, it raises an error.

+Cirq doesn't make any guarantees about the "target gate set" decomposition is heading towards.
+`cirq.decompose` is not a method
+Decompositions within Cirq happen to converge towards X, Y, Z, CZ, PhasedX, specified-matrix gates, and others.
+But this set will vary from release to release, and so it is important for consumers of decompositions to look for generic properties of gates, such as "two qubit gate with a unitary matrix", instead of specific gate types such as CZ gates.

 #### `cirq.inverse` and `__pow__`